lailaeliotti1/SeniorSeminar/README.md

 - [ ] User sees app icon in home screen.
 - [X] User can sign up to create a new account using Parse authentication
 - [X] User can log in to their account
+- [X] User can sign in using Google
 - [ ] The current signed in user is persisted across app restarts
 - [X] User can log out of their account
 - [ ] User can take a photo, add a caption, and post it to "Instagram"